bunburya/bptt/README.md

 The relevant API key can be passed using the `--api-key` flag or can be specified in the config file.

-`ptt` does not perform any caching of data so it is up to the user to ensure it is used in compliance with the applicable API terms.
+`bptt` does not perform any caching of data so it is up to the user to ensure it is used in compliance with the applicable API terms.

 ## Configuration

-The behaviour of `ptt` can be configured by command line flags or though a TOML-based configuration file.
-You can always call `ptt` or its sub-commands with `-h` to view a list of supported flags.
+The behaviour of `bptt` can be configured by command line flags or though a TOML-based configuration file.
+You can always call `bptt` or its sub-commands with `-h` to view a list of supported flags.

-You can point `ptt` to a specific config file location by passing the `--config` flag.
-Otherwise, it will use the [ConfigDir](https://github.com/kirsle/configdir) library to determine the "normal" place to look for a config file (for example, on Linux it will look for `$HOME/.config/ptt/config.toml`).
+You can point `bptt` to a specific config file location by passing the `--config` flag.
+Otherwise, it will use the [ConfigDir](https://github.com/kirsle/configdir) library to determine the "normal" place to look for a config file (for example, on Linux it will look for `$HOME/.config/bptt/config.toml`).

 The repo contains a documented example `config.toml` file.

 ## Output

-`ptt` will output the desired data in a table format.
+`bptt` will output the desired data in a table format.
 Spaces are used for padding and tabs to separate columns, so it works best in a terminal environment using a monospace font.

 Passing the `--color` flag will use color in the output, where appropriate.
 For example, bad news (disrupted status,